-is a remote beachfront hotel, located west of the Blue Hills community, and near the Northwest Point Marine National Park.
+orthwest Point Resort is a remote beachfront hotel, located west of the Blue Hills and Wheeland communities, and near the Northwest Point Marine National Park.
 The accommodation offers very competitive rates, and a unique setting that will appeal to those that appreciate nature and outdoor photography.

 The center of activity at the resort is the free-flowing pool, which is surrounded by coconut palms.
 A hot tub is adjacent, and a boardwalk leads directly to the beach.
 At both the poll and beach are shade umbrellas and loungers, and towel are provided as well.
 BBQ facilities are available to guests.

 The poolside restaurant at Northwest Point Resort serves breakfast, lunch, and dinner, with a menu of Caribbean, seafood, and international dishes.
 The restaurant primarily serves resort guests, yet welcomes offsite guests.
 Reservations are required for dinner.